agarsev/quevedo/NOTES.md

 - [X] logo_path -> logogram_path
 - [X] Order of elements in list is wrong (alphabetic instead of number-based)
 - [X] Show number of each element in element list eg: 1: traducción
-- [ ] Estadísticas del corpus (freq. etiquetas, count, etc.)
-- [ ] Unique identifiers instead of labels for CNN (yolo might need this too)
+- [X] Unique identifiers instead of labels for CNN (yolo might need this too)

 ## Test new logogram / grapheme arch